ifs21054-itdel/Protein_Structure_Comparison/README.md

 # Protein_Structure_Comparison
-Here the workflow for grouping the structure of protein structures (BSH Protein) including predicted the protein structure first using AlphaFold
+Here the raw data and structure files of protein structures (BSH Protein) including predicted the protein structure first using AlphaFold